mjpritchard/test-decap-help/content/docs/getting-started/storage.md

 ---
 aliases: /article/176-storage
 description: Access to storage
-slug: storage
 tags:
 - quota
 - backup
 - scratch
-- nopw
-- pw
-- ssd
-- smf
 title: Access to storage
 weight: 150
 ---

 This article provides information about JASMIN storage.
 It covers:

-- Home directory
-- JASMIN disk mounts
-- Where to write data
-- How to use the temporary disk space
-- Cleaning up the work scratch and `/tmp`
-- Access to the CEDA archive
-- Tape access
-- Advice on inter-volume symlinks in JASMIN storage

-**IMPORTANT:** Please see also [Understanding new JASMIN storage]({{< ref "understanding-new-jasmin-storage" >}}) which explains more about the different types of storage as of Phase 4.
+**IMPORTANT:** Please see also [Understanding new JASMIN storage]({{< ref "understanding-new-jasmin-storage" >}}) which explains more about the different types of storage as of Phase 4 of JASMIN's history.

 ## Home directory